timmcginley/41934/Examples/Python/readme.md

 Example 2:
 Get the doors that bound a space (BoundedBy)

-This example works to get you the doors (line 13) that bound the space (line 8)
+This example works to get you the doors (line 13) that bound the space (line 8).

+*remember to import ifcopenshell and load the model if you need to, see the [introduction](#Introduction) of this concept for more information.*

 ```Python
 # ########### this is required if running from console ############